neural-loop/visioninit.dev/content/security-sidekick/index.md

 ---
-title: "Security Sidekick Subscription Plans"
+title: 'Security Sidekick Subscription Plans'
 description: "Choose your level of expert security support.
 Get dedicated guidance with our 'Steady Shot' monthly plan or address specific needs with a 'Sure Shot' single request."
 draft: false # Set to false to publish
 ---